ryanbressler/CloudForest/README.md

 ==============

-CloudForest implements fast, flexible ensembles of decision trees for machine learning in pure Go (golang tp search engines).
-It allows for a number of related algorithms for classification, regression, feature selection and structure analysis on heterogeneous numerical/categorical data with missing values.
+CloudForest implements fast, flexible ensembles of decision trees for machine learning in pure Go (golang to search engines).
+It allows for a number of related algorithms for classification, regression, feature selection and structure analysis on heterogeneous numerical / categorical data with missing values.
 These include:

 * Breiman and Cutler's Random Forest for Classification and Regression
 * Adaptive Boosting (AdaBoost) Classification and Regression
-* Gradiant Boosting Tree Regression
+* Gradient Boosting Tree Regression
 * Entropy and Cost driven classification
 * L1 regression
 * Feature selection with artificial contrasts
 * Proximity and model structure analysis

-Command line utilities to grow, apply and analize forests are provided in sub directories or CloudForest can be used as a library.
+Command line utilities to grow, apply and analyze forests are provided in sub directories or CloudForest can be used as a library.

-This Document covers comand line ussage and provides algorythmic background.
+This Document covers command line usage and provides algorithmic background.

 Documentation for coding against CloudForest has been generated with godoc and can be viewed live at: http://godoc.org/github.com/ryanbressler/CloudForest